RenaudLN/dash_socketio/README.md

 pip install dash_socketio
 ```
 ## Use Cases:
-There are several potential usecases which Dash SocketIO enables:
+There are several potential use cases which Dash SocketIO enables:
-1. Send update messages while a callback is processing e.g. streaming responeses or downloading data
+1. Send update messages while a callback is processing, e.g. streaming responses or downloading data
-2. Sending messages to multiple users at once and accross clients e.g. chat applications
+2. Sending messages to multiple users at once and across clients, e.g. chat applications
-3. Align data or filters for the same user accross clients.
+3. Align data or filters for the same user across clients.

 ## Demo and Quickstart